-Spring is my favorite time of the year!!!
-The sun-kissed weather that won’t make you run for the house with A/C. I can relax and it gives me an excuse to spend more time at the beach.
+Spring break is my favorite time of the year!!!
+The sun-kissed weather that won’t make you run for the house with A/C. My kids can relax and it gives me an excuse to spend more time at the beach.
 Plus, it helps when the sand isn’t raging hot.

 Growing up in a single family household gave me some not so fun spring and summer breaks as a kid.
 My mom would spend 10+ hours (at times 16 hrs/day) working to provide.
 I knew that when I “grew up” as an adult, I didn’t want my kids to experience these boring spring breaks with a babysitter or at the local community kids club.
 Therefore, I requested my spring vacation time period 2 months in advance with work, now that time is here!

 We are your typical middle-class family, planning our spring break with our boys.
 I had my mind set to spend more time near the ocean and less time in my house.
 Sonny had 2 weeks of Spring Break, so I requested to be off the 2nd week of his break and enjoy a lovely 13 days off (weekends included)!